Holiday tracking in Google Sheets: How to set it up

 We created a Google Apps Script that takes inputs from the spreadsheets and automatically creates calendar events.
 The script is configured to execute once a day so that any changes to the spreadsheet are automatically reflected on the calendar within a day, thus minimizing manual work and eliminating errors.

-We’re releasing this script for free to the community as a small productivity hack so that you can stop wasting time scheduling and coordinating holidays amongst your team.
+This works as a productivity hack so that you can stop wasting time scheduling and coordinating holidays amongst your team.
 Below

 Step 1: Configure the spreadsheets